 (a² + ab + b²)/highest common factor(a, b)

-divisions. taking the face edges in order it is posible, starting
+divisions.
+Taking the faces in order it is posible, starting

-at a face vertex, to step a units in the direction of one edge, then
+at a face vertex, to step a units in a direction between the edges, then

 three times from this geodesic vertex, finding the original face vertex

 and up to two new geodesic vertices.
 The process is continued until all